Background Tasks

 Example

-1. Create the coresponding type T and R that will be send between the main thread and the background thread:
+1. Create the corresponding types T and R that will be exchanged between the main thread and the background thread:

 enum TaskStatus {